This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 - Eyeliners – not vegan

 - Eyeshadow Palettes (most contain carmine) – not vegan

 - Set the Tone Eyeliner – not vegan

 - Supreme Glow Highlighters (some contain carmine) – not vegan

-I hope this article helped you to understand Dose of Colors’ cruelty-free and vegan status and you discovered another cruelty-free brand to support because together, we can help end animal testing for cosmetics once and for all!
+I hope this article helped you to understand Dose of Colors’ cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!